Our Lady of Grace Church: An Architectural Treasure

 Source: c-royan.com

 The church's structural innovation, combined with its stylistic distinction, establishes it as Gervais's most significant documented work and a building of potential national importance within the development of reinforced concrete architecture in Britain.
-The current listing application to Historic England recognises these exceptional qualities.
+The listing application to Historic England recognises these exceptional qualities.

 Architectural Significance